M. Nazim Uddin Al Azad

-M. Nazim Uddin Al Azad Bangladeshi Politician, journalist and former minister who was the Member of Parliament for the then Jessore-10 and Jessore-4 constituencies.
+M. Nazim Uddin Al Azad is a Bangladeshi politician, journalist and former minister who was a member of parliament for the then Jessore-10 and Jessore-4 constituencies.

 Career

-Azad was elected to parliament from Jessore-10 as an Bangladesh Nationalist Party candidate in 1979.
-He was elected to parliament from Jessore-4 as an Independent candidate in 1988.
+Azad was elected to parliament from Jessore-10 as a Bangladesh Nationalist Party candidate in 1979.
+He was elected to parliament from Jessore-4 as an independent candidate in 1988.
 He was a former minister of religion and former minister of water resources.